Now, more than ever before, the world needs to hear from diverse writers who have important personal perspectives and stories to share with us.

 Our Senior Judging Panel is dedicated to finding the best diverse writing talent and to light the path forward to lasting industry success.

-• Submissions must be in PDF file format, the title ONLY indicated in the PDF file name.
-Submissions as Final Draft or Movie Magic Screenwriter files will not be read, scored, or judged.
+• Submissions as Final Draft or Movie Magic Screenwriter files will not be read, scored, or judged.

-• There is no limit to the number of screenplay, teleplay, or short film scripts you may submit.
+• There is no limit to the number of screenplay, teleplay, short film scripts, pitch decks, sizzle reels, or movie trailers you may submit.

 • All entry fees are non-refundable; submissions in any file format other than PDF will be disqualified with no refund.

-• Page count limitations: Short Film Scripts = 30 pp Television Scripts = 70 pp Feature Screenplays = 130 pp Entries exceeding those page limits will incur a 20% reading fee surcharge.
+• Page count limitations: Short Film Scripts = 30pp Television Scripts = 70pp Feature Screenplays = 125pp Entries exceeding those page limits will incur a 20% reading fee surcharge.

 • Screenplays and scripts must be submitted by the credited writer.
 Screenplays and scripts written by writing teams must be submitted by one of the writers, with consent of the other(s).